DivijaJoshi/ProductInventoryAPI/README.md

-Product Inventory API

-### Note: Links for postman requests are in postman.txt file.

 1. Problem Statement: Product Inventory API
 Description: Develop an API for managing product inventory where users can add, update, delete, and fetch product details.